-Ontario’s SABS also guarantees your right to income replacement benefits if you are unable to return to work following your accident.
+Ontario’s SABS includes coverage for income replacement benefits if you are unable to return to work following your accident.
 Income replacement does not actually provide 100% of your pre-accident wages.
 Rather, the SABS directs the insurer to pay a benefit of up to 70% of your prior gross weekly income, subject to a maximum benefit of $400 per week for the first 104 weeks (2 years) of your disability.
 You may also be eligible for benefits past 104 weeks under certain circumstances.

 But what happens if you were unemployed or not working prior to your accident?
 In that scenario, you may receive what are known as non-earner benefits.
 This type of benefit applies when an accident victim “suffers a complete inability to carry on a normal life,” according to the SABS.
 If eligible, the victim is entitled to a fixed benefit of $185 per week for the first 104 weeks of disability, with the potential for a higher benefit amount after that time.

 Unfortunately, you cannot receive both the income replacement and non-earner benefits.
-The SABS regulations require you to make an election–i.e., choose between the two–if you are somehow eligible for both.
+The SABS regulations require you to make an election and choose between the two forms of available coverage, if you are somehow eligible for both.

 Your insurance company is required to notify you within 10 days of receiving your application that an election is necessary.
 You then have 30 days from the date you receive that notice to inform the insurance company of your decision.
 Your election is considered “final” under the regulations, so you cannot change your mind and switch to the other benefit if you are unhappy with your choice.

 Many people find insurance forms confusing.
-But you should never allow ignorance or frustration to undermine your right to receive benefits.
-If you have questions or concerns about whether your insurance company is treating you fairly following a car accident, you should contact a qualified Toronto personal injury lawyer as soon as possible.
+If you have questions or concerns about whether your insurance company is treating you fairly following a car accident, contact Preszler Injury Lawyers by calling 1-800-JUSTICE.